opencode-community/hacktoberfest2019/AboutKubernetes.md

-#About Kubernates
+#About Kubernetes

-Kubernetes (commonly stylized as k8s) is an open-source container-orchestration system for automating application deployment, scaling, and management.
+[Kubernetes](https://kubernetes.io) (commonly stylized as k8s) is an open-source container-orchestration system for automating application deployment, scaling, and management.
 It was originally designed by Google, and is now maintained by the Cloud Native Computing Foundation.
 It aims to provide a "platform for automating deployment, scaling, and operations of application containers across clusters of hosts".It works with a range of container tools, including Docker.
 Many cloud services offer a Kubernetes-based platform or infrastructure as a service (PaaS or IaaS) on which Kubernetes can be deployed as a platform-providing service.
 Many vendors also provide their own branded Kubernetes distributions.

 ##Kubernates Features